 This embedded post of mine will presumably stop working properly in a month or so…

 Of course Audioboom are entitled to start charging and restrict services from non-payers, it’s just a bit frustrating for individuals (who own the content) and the wider internet which suffers when embedded audio files disappear on websites along with comments.
 Basically this ‘breaks the internet’ a bit.

 Here’s one way of downloading any Audioboom sound file, as an mp3.
 I’m investigating better solutions for people with lots of files.
-Below that are suggestions on how to share them online again.
+Below that are suggestions on how to capture and share them online again.

 - Visit the page of the sound file, eg here’s one of mine